ID theft prevention

 - Review your monthly account statements as soon as you receive them.
 Investigate any suspicious transactions before fraud can occur.
 Be aware of billing cycles, and be sure to call us if you stop receiving your regular mailings.

 - Protect your mailbox.
 If your residential mailbox is not secure, don’t put outgoing mail in the box.
 Drop it into a secure, official Postal Service collection box.
 Promptly pick up incoming mail or obtain a secure postal mailbox.

 Sometimes an identity thief can strike even if you’ve been very careful about protecting your personal information.
 If you suspect that your personal information has been stolen and used to commit fraud or theft, take action immediately to minimize the damage to your personal funds and financial accounts, as well as your reputation.

-To assist, we’ve created the following informational packet for you to download and use:
+To assist you, we’ve created the following informational packet for you to download and use:

 If you are the recipient of email phishes, please forward them to email@example.com so that we can investigate them and take proper action.
 To help aid investigation, please do not change the subject line or edit the email in any way.
 You should delete the email immediately afterward.
 Do not respond to it or click on any of the links in the email message.
 If you clicked on a link or attachment, immediately scan your computer for malware.